rajveer43/HinglishEase/README.md

-# Hinglish Translation Model - HINGLISHEase
+# Task - 3 Hinglish Translation Model - HINGLISHEase

 This repository contains a Python-based Hinglish translation model that can convert English sentences into Hinglish, making them easy to understand for non-native Hindi speakers.
 This README file will provide detailed information on how to run the model, evaluate its performance, and understand the algorithm used.

+The Jupyter notebooks saved as pdf to see the output. the code is saved in `HinglishEase_Trained_Hinglish.py` to see the code quality and coding standards.

 ## Table of Contents
 1. [Introduction](#introduction)